 I’ll execute a sell order since this currency pair traded below all three moving averages.

 Before a trade is taken, it has to be ensured that the market price is above or below all three moving averages.

 Moving Average Forex Strategy 2- The 2 moving averages strategy

-The 200MA is used to determine trends while the 50-period MA is used for entries.
+The 200MA determines trends, while the 50-period MA is used for entries.

 From the chart above, GBPUSD has been trading below the 200-MA, which tells me we are in a bearish market.

-The 50-period moving average in this case acts as a dynamic support.
-This means that the moving average will reject price downside.
+The 50-period moving average, in this case, acts as a dynamic support.
+This means that the moving average will reject the price downside.

 At these points, sell orders are taken.

 for 5 min chart, the best-moving average is the 21-period Exponential Moving Average (EMA), and it’s often recommended.